dominicklee/flutter_websocket_plugin/README.md

 ---

 **NOTE**: This repository is no longer maintained by ENGAPP.
-To preserve its contents for future developers, it can be [found here](https://github.com/dominicklee/flutter_websocket_plugin)
+To preserve its contents for future developers, it can be [found here](https://github.com/dominicklee/flutter_websocket_plugin).
+This is a null-safe package.

 ---